tktracker/IntuneDocs/intune/apps/tutorial-configure-slack-enterprise-grid.md

 Sign in to the [Microsoft Endpoint Manager Admin Center](https://go.microsoft.com/fwlink/?linkid=2109431) as a Global Administrator or an Intune Service Administrator.
 If you have created an Intune Trial subscription, the account you created the subscription with is the Global administrator.

 ## Set up Slack for EMM on iOS devices
-Add the iOS app Slack for EMM to your Intune tenant and create an app configuration policy to enable your organizations’ iOS users to access Slack with Intune as an EMM provider.
+Add the iOS/iPadOS app Slack for EMM to your Intune tenant and create an app configuration policy to enable your organizations’ iOS/iPadOS users to access Slack with Intune as an EMM provider.

 ### Add Slack for EMM to Intune
-Add Slack for EMM as a managed iOS app in Intune and assign your Slack users.
+Add Slack for EMM as a managed iOS/iPadOS app in Intune and assign your Slack users.
 Apps are platform-specific, so you need to add a separate Intune app for your Slack users on Android devices.
 1. In the admin center, select **Apps** > **All apps** > **Add**.
 2. Under **App type**, select the **iOS** store app.
 3. Select **Search the App Store**.
 Enter the search term "Slack for EMM" and select the app.
 Click **Select** in the **Search the App Store** pane.